Frequently Asked Questions

 What does the membership fee pay for?

-Each term we give Royston Parish Church (where we rehearse and perform most of our concerts) a contribution to heat and light, and we pay Andrew O'Brien, our Musical Director.
+Our rehearsal venues all charge a hiring fee and we pay Andrew O'Brien, our Musical Director and Michael Smith, our accompanist and Deputy Musical Director.
 Add to that the cost of putting on a concert - hiring the church and staging, producing publicity materials etc and you'll see how the costs mount up.
 When we sing with an orchestra that is also a massive additional expense.
 By combining members' subscriptions, with ticket sales, small grants and a couple of fundraising activities, we just about manage to 'balance the books' each year.

 What about the cost of music?